Borrowing Policy

 Responsibility and Procedure for Selection

 The Library Director will consult with library staff and faculty to select databases.
 Electronic Resources may be recommended by library staff and faculty.
 New database subscriptions are limited by current and expected budgets, as well as relevance to the curriculum.
+Free subscriptions will be added if they are relevant and well-reviewed.
+Instructional Media to be used for the classroom, such as DVDs or streaming video, will be purchased within the constraints of the budget.

 Selection Guidelines

-Monographs requested frequently through Interlibrary Loan are referred to the Research & Collection Development Librarian for possible purchase and addition to the collection.
+Reference materials, when recommended by faculty, are acquired within the constraints of the budget.
+Monographs requested frequently through Interlibrary Loan are referred to for possible purchase and addition to the collection.
 If articles from the same journal are frequently requested, that journal will be considered for subscription.

+The Library is unable to collect for faculty research.
 A dissertation that cannot be borrowed via interlibrary loan will be considered for purchase if it supports the curriculum and the needs of student research.

 Additions to the Albert Schweitzer Collection are made from a gift fund established to support this collection.

 Education materials are selected for the general collection and the Educational Resource Center (ERC).
-The ERC materials are selected and purchased by the Education Department and are processed by and shelved within the Library.

 All selection decisions will take into consideration the library's partnership with MOBIUS, a library consortium in the Missouri area of which Stephens College is a member.
 Specialized areas outside the realm of the curriculum, and specialized items outside the library's budget, will be borrowed from other institutions at patron request.